dolanske/v-valid/README.md

 - `errors` an object which contains all form fields and their status
 - `state` an object which includes state of the entire form

-### Help needed

-After writing all of this and spending tens of hours on this project I realized that there is no support for forms with nested fields etc. And honestly at the moment I don't even know how I'd implement it.
-Any feedback / help / PRs are very helpful.
-I am still learning :)

 ---

 ## Validators